garden-io/garden/docs/advanced/using-remote-sources.md

 ### Remote Sources

-You can import remote sources via the `sources` directive in the project level `garden.yml` like so:
+You can import remote sources via the `sources` directive in the project-level `garden.yml` like so:

 ```yaml
 # examples/remote-sources/garden.yml